info-beamer/package-touch-player/README.md

 # Changelog

+## Version 2019-12-04

+* Support new asset chooser

 ## Version 2019-08-23

-Now marked as compatible with the Pi4
+* Now marked as compatible with the Pi4